edulinq/quizgen/syntax.md

 so converting it into a language that can be represented by a CFG will mean a few quirks.
 Below are some quirks that should be noted:

+ - Blocks (code, equation, style, etc) need to start on the first column (they should not have whitespace before them).
  - Tables and lists need to have two blank lines after them (hence the general recommendation that all blocks be separated by two blank lines).
  - Table separators cannot be the first or last row.
  - Table cells, list items, and equations will be stripped of leading and trailing whitespace.